 - (a) Alleys may be required at the rear of all lots used for multi-family, commercial or industrial developments.
 Alleys may be provided to facilitate rear-access to garages on each lot at the discretion of the subdivider/developer with approval of the zoning administrator. - (b) If alleys are provided, they must be paved.
 The minimum easement shall be 20 feet in width; the travel way shall be a minimum of 16 feet with 2-foot shoulders on each side (see figure):

-- (c) If alleys are provided, the must be private and shall not be publicly dedicated. - (d) Dead-end alleys shall be avoided were possible; but if unavoidable, they shall be provided with a turn-around having a radius of at least 40 feet, or a "T-head" turn-around approved by the zoning administrator.
+- • - (d) Dead-end alleys shall be avoided were possible; but if unavoidable, they shall be provided with a turn-around having a radius of at least 40 feet, or a "T-head" turn-around approved by the zoning administrator.